-After being removed last year by Apple over radical content, Parler is coming back to the App Store with the tech giant’s approval.
+After being removed in January by Apple over radical content, Parler is coming back to the App Store with the tech giant’s approval.
 Before the removal, Apple gave the developer an ultimatum to either regulate the service via a moderation plan within the next day or be removed from the App Store.

 Parler is a social connectivity and community building app which is used to engage with official statements, carry out conversations with other members, explore news, politics, sports, and entertainment, share pictures and videos, and more.
 However, the app is mostly used by conservatives and people with radical opinions, some of which were involved in the January 6, Capitol Hill attack and vandalism.

-Parler returns to App Store after being removed last year
+Parler returns to App Store after being removed on January 9, 2021

 Parler had been attempting to find re-entry into the App Store once it was removed, but those efforts did not come to fruition.
 The developer submitted revised guidelines in February that were insufficient to comply with the App Store rules due to issues with violating content.
 A letter addressed to the app’s chief policy officer on February 25 read, “There is no place for hateful, racist, discriminatory content on the App Store.”